 “While men were dying of thirst, Jap guards–heaping insults on us–would empty five-gallon tins of freshwater into the hold.
 Men caught the water in pieces of clothing and sucked the cloth dry.
 Men licked their wet skins.
 It was hell all right.
 Men went mad.”

-On October 20, the ship returned to Manila, where, it joined a twelve ship convoy bound for Taiwan.
+On October 20, the ship returned to Manila, where, it joined a twelve-ship convoy bound for Taiwan.
 The convoy sailed on October 21 after all the ships had been loaded.
-The Japanese refused to mark POW ships with red crosses to indicate they were carrying POWs.
-This made the ships targets for submarines.
+The Japanese refused to mark POW ships with red crosses to indicate they were carrying POWs which made the ships targets for American submarines.
 In addition, U.S. Military Intelligence was reading the Japanese code as fast as the Japanese.
 To protect this secret, they did not tell the submarine crews which ships were carrying POWs.

 Graef described conditions in the hold.
 “There were so many (that died ) out of 1800.
 The condition in that hold…..men were just dying in a continuous stream.
 Men, holding their bellies in interlocked arms, stood up, screamed and died.
 You were being starved men were dying at such a pace we had to pile them up.
 It was like you were choking to death.
 Burial consisted of two men throwing another overboard.”